-Dr. C.-C. Jay Kuo received the B.S. degree from the National Taiwan University, Taipei, in 1980 and the M.S. and Ph.D. degrees from the Massachusetts Institute of Technology, Cambridge, in 1985 and 1987, respectively, all in Electrical Engineering.
-From October 1987 to December 1988, he was Computational and Applied Mathematics Research Assistant Professor in the Department of Mathematics at the University of California, Los Angeles.
-Since January 1989, he has been with the University of Southern California (USC).
-He is presently Director of the Multimedia Communication Lab. and Dean’s Professor in Electrical Engineering at USC.
+Dr. C.-C. Jay Kuo is the holder of the William M. Hogue Professorship in Electrical and Computer Engineering, an USC Distinguished Professor of Electrical and Computer Engineering and Computer Science, and the Director of the USC Multimedia Communication Laboratory (MCL).
+He received the B.S. degree from the National Taiwan University, Taipei, in 1980 and the M.S. and Ph.D. degrees from the Massachusetts Institute of Technology, Cambridge, in 1985 and 1987, respectively, all in Electrical Engineering.
+From Oct.
+1987 to Dec.
+1988, he was Computational and Applied Mathematics Research Assistant Professor in the Department of Mathematics at the University of California, Los Angeles.
+He has been with the USC since January 1989.
+Dr. Kuo is a Fellow of NAI, AAAS, IEEE and SPIE.
+He is also an Academician of Academia Sinica in Taiwan.

-Dr. Kuo is a Fellow of AAAS, IEEE and SPIE.
-He was Editor-in-Chief for the IEEE Transactions on Information Forensics and Security (2012-2014) and the Journal of Visual Communication and Image Representation (1997-2011).
-He was on the Editorial Board of the IEEE Signal Processing Magazine (2003-2004), IEEE Transactions on Speech and Audio Processing (2001-2003), IEEE Transactions on Image Processing (1995-98) and IEEE Transactions on Circuits and Systems for Video Technology (1995-1997).
-He was an IEEE Signal Processing Society Distinguished Lecturer (2006-2007).
-He is currently a Senior Editorial Board Member for the IEEE Journal of Selected Topics on Signal Processing (2015-2017).
-He was an IEEE Signal Processing Society Distinguished Lecturer in 2006.
+Dr. Kuo was Editor-in-Chief for the IEEE Transactions on Information Forensics and Security (2012-2014) and the Journal of Visual Communication and Image Representation (1997-2011).
+He was on the Editorial Board of the IEEE Journal of Selected Topics on Signal Processing (2015-2018), the IEEE Signal Processing Magazine (2003-2004), IEEE Transactions on Speech and Audio Processing (2001-2003), IEEE Transactions on Image Processing (1995-1998) and IEEE Transactions on Circuits and Systems for Video Technology (1995-1997).
+He was an IEEE Signal Processing Society Distinguished Lecturer (2006-2007) and a Senior Editorial Board member the IEEE Signal Processing Magazine(2017-2020).
 He was President of Asia-Pacific Signal and Information Processing Association (APSIPA) in 2013-2014.